soundpress/RulesOfNYC/docs/c20/index.rst

 (a) Vehicle License Fee.
 The fee for each For-Hire Vehicle License will be $275 annually.

-   (1) Exception for Vehicles used with Street Hail Livery Licenses Issued in Initial Street Hail livery License Issuance Period: There will be no fee for a For-Hire Vehicle License for a Vehicle used as a Street Hail Livery for up to two years (for a maximum of $550) if the Vehicle is used with a Street Hail Livery License issued during the Initial Street Hail Livery License Issuance Period.
-This exception will apply only to the fee for the For-Hire Vehicle License for the Vehicle affiliated with the Street Hail Livery License when the Street Hail Livery License is first issued.

-   (2) Exception for Vehicles used with Street Hail Livery Licenses Issued in Second Street Hail livery License Issuance Period: There will be no fee for a For-Hire Vehicle License for a Vehicle used as a Street Hail Livery for up to one year (for a maximum of $275) if the Vehicle is used with a Street Hail Livery License issued during the Second Street Hail Livery License Issuance Period.
-This exception will apply only to the fee for the For-Hire Vehicle License for the Vehicle affiliated with the Street Hail Livery License when the Street Hail Livery License is first issued.

-   (3) Exception to Exceptions.
-The exceptions in (a)(1) and (2) do not apply to Vehicles used as Accessible Street Hail Liveries.

 (b) Late Filing Fee.
 The Commission will charge an additional fee of $25 for a late filing of a renewal application, if it allows the filing at all.

 (c) When Fee is Paid.
 The fee for an original or renewal License must be paid at the time the application is filed.